The importance of knowing your buyer persona

 A buyer persona contains basic information, such as age, gender and job role.
 But it also contains numerous other factors, too: the persona’s career ambitions, what industry publications they read, their preferred social media channels, their family life, shopping preference, job pain-points and so on.

-If you want to know how to create one, this HubSpot buyer persona blog is a must-read.
+If you want to know how to create one, this step-by-step buyer persona guide is a great resource.

 Why they’re important to your business